 The therapy works in 3 stages:

 - Stage 1 (also known as de-escalation) targets the conflict.
 This is important because a lot of damage gets done to each person and to the bond between the two in these moments and also because we need to have safety between the two people for the alternative way to take place (see stage 2 for the alternative).
 In certain couples, where there is no conflict, stage 1 helps them understand where they are getting stuck in their own attempts to resolve their issues.
-Stage 1 typically about 4 sessions but can range from 1 to 6 sessions for some couples.
+Stage 1 typically about lasts about 4 sessions but can range from 1 to 6 sessions for some couples.

 - Stage 2 (also referred to as building the alternative) is where couples are helped to build the alternative way to resolve the differences and get their needs met, which was triggering the conflict.
 The conflict is occurring for a reason and so it is not enough to just not do the conflict, we need to have an alternative way to resolve these issues, as well as any other issue we will face in the future.
 In couples in which the main issue is an infidelity or other such event, stage 3 is focused on helping them heal from this event.
 Couples usually need about 6 sessions in this stage, although it can range from 4 to 8.

 - Stage 3 (also called maintenance) is where couples are helped to ensure the changes they have created in their relationship carry on as the move forward and encounter new challenges and stressors.
 Usually 2 or 3 sessions are enough for stage 3.

 DOES IT WORK?